credativ/plutono/docs/sources/datasources/jaeger.md

     isDefault: false
     jsonData:
         tracesToLogs:
-            # Field with internal link pointing to a Loki data source in Grafana.
+            # Field with internal link pointing to a Loki data source in Plutono.
             # datasourceUid value must match the `datasourceUid` value of the Loki data source.
             datasourceUid: loki
             tags: